filip2cz/filip2cz/README.md

 - I’m interested in Linux and operating systems at all
 - Studying at Czech Technical University - Faculty Of Electrical Engineering

-I don't really like dualboot, because rebooting the OS is annoying and problematic multitasking, so I am stuck on Windows on some devices for this reason.

 <!---
 # My setup
 - Desktop: Windows 10 (and I don't like it, but videogames)